Pension Bible

 Old legacy personal pensionVariableFrequently 1%+, often worth transferring

-If your total cost is above 0.75% on a pot bigger than £25,000, it's worth investigating alternatives.
-Above 1%, the maths almost always favours switching unless you have a specific reason to stay (employer matching, guaranteed annuity rates, protected tax-free cash above 25%).
+If your total cost is above 0.75% on a pot bigger than £25,000, it can be worth understanding why.
+Above 1%, the fee drag can be material, but a transfer still needs checks for employer matching, guaranteed annuity rates, protected tax-free cash above 25%, exit charges and scheme-specific restrictions.

 How to find what you're actually paying